Members-only community coming soon. Join the waitlist for founding-member pricing.

 Keep Spring Break Simple and Child-Centered

 You cannot control your co-parent, but you can create a calm, enjoyable experience in your own home.
 When you prioritize your child’s needs and reduce conflict, spring break becomes what it is meant to be, a time for rest, connection, and positive memories.
+If you want help building that plan, book a free consult.

 Michelle Mitchell, founder and high-conflict co-parenting coach